puutaro/CommandClick/md/developer/js_interface/functions/JsCsv/selectColumn_S.md

 - [js action](#) is annotation-oriented language based on javascript in CommandClick

-- The `run` prefix on `var` is a process annotation, not a variable definition
+- The `run` prefix difinition on `var` is a process annotation, not a variable definition

 ## Src